-As part of the distribution of the notes, SCUSA or one of our other affiliates has agreed to sell the notes to GS&Co. at a discount reflecting commissions of \$25.00 per \$1,000 principal amount of notes.
-The commissions per \$1,000 principal amount are comprised of \$2.50 of fees and \$22.50 of selling commission.
+As part of the distribution of the notes, SCUSA or one of our other affiliates has agreed to sell the notes to GS&Co. at a discount reflecting commissions of \$22.00 per \$1,000 principal amount of notes.
+The commissions per \$1,000 principal amount are comprised of \$2.50 of fees and \$19.50 of selling commission.
+GS&CO initially offered the notes to the public at the original issue price set forth on the cover of this pricing supplement.
 See "Supplemental Plan of Distribution (Conflicts of Interest)" in this pricing supplement.
+At the time we issue the notes, we will enter into certain hedging arrangements (which may include call options, put options or other derivatives) with GS&Co. or one of its affiliates.

-The price at which you purchase the notes includes costs that the Bank or its affiliates expect to incur and profits that the Bank or its affiliates expect to realize in connection with hedging activities related to the notes, as set forth below under "Supplemental Plan of Distribution (Conflicts of Interest)".
+The price at which you purchase the notes includes costs that the Bank, GS&Co. or our or their respective affiliates expect to incur and profits that the Bank, GS&Co. or our or their respective affiliates expect to realize in connection with hedging activities related to the notes, as set forth below under "Supplemental Plan of Distribution (Conflicts of Interest)".
 These costs and profits will likely reduce the secondary market price, if any secondary market develops, for the notes.
-As a result, you may experience an immediate and substantial decline in the market value of your notes on the trade date.
+As a result, you may experience an immediate and substantial decline in the market value of your notes on the original issue date.
 See "Additional Risks-Hedging activities by the Bank and GS&Co. may negatively impact investors in the notes and cause our respective interests and those of our clients and counterparties to be contrary to those of investors in the notes" in this pricing supplement.